oVirt/ovirt-site/source/howto/install-the-guest-agent-in-ubuntu.html.md

 # How to install the guest agent in Ubuntu

-**Warning: This page is currently in the process of being written and currently refers to FEDORA.
-Please check back for updates.
-When this message is gone, it's ready for use with UBUNTU**

 Installing the Guest Agent in a Ubuntu virtual machine is fairly simple and will provide the oVirt-engine with additional information about the VM.
 The process has two main steps which is adding an install source and installing the ovirt-guest-agent package.
 Presently the ovirt-guest-agent package for Ubuntu is not in the official repos, but is available through zhshzhou who currently maintains the package.

 ## Methods for Installation